 For years, Sharp has striven to expand the roles of women in the workplace and promote female employees to managers.
-In April 2020, the percentage of managers who were female was 3.4%, an almost six-fold increase compared to 0.6% in 2005, the year Sharp launched a program to promote more women to managerial positions.
+As of the end of fiscal 2021, the percentage of managers who were female was 4.6%, an almost eight-fold increase compared to 0.6% in the year Sharp launched a program to promote more women to managerial positions.

 Supporting Employees Returning from Maternity or Childcare Leave

-Sharp also has two systems in place to support employees who are eager to advance their careers after returning to work from maternity leave or childcare leave.
+Sharp also has two systems in place to support employees who are eager to advance their careers after returning to work after childbirth.
 One is for giving one-off payments to employees making an early return from childcare leave and the other is for subsidizing the fees for non-registered daycare facilities for employees with children at age two or younger, who fall outside the scope of the government program for free early childhood education and care.

 Sharp Corporation Personnel Composition, by Gender

 |Directors, audit and supervisory committee members||7||0||7|

 | General staff

 |New graduate hires (graduates of universities and technical colleges, April 1, 2022)||183||30||213|

 Ratio of Men and Women at Major Overseas Subsidiaries